cmadland/teaching/pages/03.edci335-202109/01.home/16.wrap/item.md

 ---

-!!!!
-Apologies to those of you who have read a very similar post in another course.

 As we finish EDCI335, it is worth thinking about where we started and where we are now.

-We began the course way back in May (it seems like forever has passed in this weird, time-warped world) with a set of goals listed on the syllabus:
+We began the course way back in September (it seems like forever has passed in this weird, time-warped world) with a set of goals listed on the syllabus:

 - Identify prominent learning theories (behaviourism, constructivism, connectivism, etc.)
 - Compare various learning design approaches (inquiry, project-based, etc.)